Ksenia Klimenko: Early life

-Junior
+Junior gymnastics career

 2016

 In April Klimenko competed at the Russian National Championships as an espoir where she won gold in the all-around, on the uneven bars, and on balance beam.
 She also placed third on floor exercise and sixth on vault and won silver in the team final with the Ural district.

 2017

 Klimenko competed at the WOGA Classic in early 2017.
 She placed third in the all-around behind fellow Russian Angelina Simakova and American Audrey Davis.
 She later competed at the City of Jesolo Trophy where she placed third in the team final, twelfth in the All-Around, seventh on uneven bars, fourth on balance beam, and fifth on floor exercise.
 At the Russian National Championships Klimenko placed first in the junior All-Around, on uneven bars, and on balance beam.
 She also placed third on floor and fifth on vault.
 In the summer Klimenko competed at the European Youth Summer Olympic Festival where she won gold in the All-Around, on balance beam, and on floor exercise and won silver on uneven bars.